cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

 .. warning::

-    Allowing content to be deleted using GET requests is dangerous, as web crawlers could accidentally delete all your content.
+    Allowing content to be deleted using GET requests is *very* dangerous, as web crawlers could accidentally delete all your content.
 That is why we used ``allowMethod()`` in our controller.

-Because we're just executing some logic and redirecting, this action has no template.
+Because we're only executing logic and redirecting to another action, this action has no template.
 You might want to update your index template with links that allow users to delete articles:

 .. code-block:: php